open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 # Interview: M19 Oxygen Concentrator

+Vaibhav Chhabra organised the development of an oxygen concentrator during the Covid19 pandemic.
+The present version is called M19 Oxygen Concentrator.

 *by the Open make team, Vaibhav Chhabra.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*